-In a historical vote, BREXIT (Britain exiting the European Union) happened as the people of Britain decided that they no longer wish to be a part of the European Union.
+In a historic vote, BREXIT (Britain exiting the European Union) happened as the people of Britain decided that they no longer wish to be a part of the European Union.

 All was well until the grumbling that rich member states were complaining that they were lifting the heavy load by providing assistance to weaker member states with nothing really in return.

-However what probably pushed Britain out of the European Union was seeing important decisions no longer made in the best interests of the British people.
-Eventually the refugees crisis was the tipping point which ironically was started by the United States during the Iraq war.
+However, what probably pushed Britain out of the European Union was seeing important decisions no longer made in the best interests of the British people.
+Eventually, the refugee crisis was the tipping point which ironically was started by the United States during the Iraq war.

 And old chaps like Nigel Farage, who is British and a member of the European Union Parliament, but also the loudest outspoken critic of it as well pushed for BREXIT.
 It seems that he got what he wanted and we think that he is right.

-What had made the European Union tantalizing was the idea of common currency, marketplace and mobility of its citizens.
-However like all good ideas, not every one that is put into practice does not always work.
-We argue that it was the culture that killed it, but some would say why does the United States, Canada and Australia work then?
+What had made the European Union tantalizing was the idea of a common currency, marketplace, and mobility of its citizens.
+However, like all good ideas, not everyone that is put into practice does not always work.
+We argue that it was the culture that killed it, but some would say why does the United States, Canada, and Australia work then?